Club: AIK | Opening: 1937 | Closing: 2013 | Final capacity: 37,000 seats

 Råsunda Fotbollstadion got built in 1937 after the old ground that had stood at the same site since 1910 had become too small.

-Råsunda opened on the 18th of April 1937 with a match between AIK and Malmö FF.
+Rasunda opened on 18 April 1937 with a match between AIK and Malmö FF.
 AIK had previously played at the Stockholms Stadion, but then moved to the new national stadium.

 Capacity was increased for the 1958 World Cup by expanding the stands at both ends.
 The stadium could hold just over 50,000 spectators at that time.